jyosh446/data-analysis/README.md

  This projects aims at studying and analyzing various trends of the industry as well as market predictions.

  ## Insights
- This Analysis was done in Jupyter Notebook.Data is obtained as csv file.
+ This Analysis was done in Jupyter Notebook.
+Data is obtained as csv file.
 After Cleansing the datasheet predictions were made comparing aspects such as
  * Top car varient selling cars
  * Popular car types
  * Price range analysis in market